Cleaning Up Your Indoor Air in a Wildfire Zone

 If you are in an area affected by wildfire, you already know that smoke is composed of a tremendous concentration of very fine particulate matter that can wreak havoc on your health.
 Even if you seal yourself up in your home, those microscopic particles carried by the wind can seep into your house.

 Soot, ash, and chemicals in the air can cause irritation to the eyes and lungs and aggravate other respiratory issues that you may have.
 Even when you stay indoors and close the windows, the ultra-fine particles can still make it inside your home.
-This is where an air purifier can help out.Air Purifiers are Effective at Addressing Wildfire Smoke
+This is where an air purifier can help out.Air Purifiers for Addressing Wildfire Smoke

 Wildfire smoke is consists of both large, visible particles of ash, and ultra-fine particles that you cannot see.
 An air purifier is not going to address the large particles which quickly settle out of the air onto easily wiped-up surfaces.
 However, these large particles are not the ones you should be concerned with.
 It is the ultra-fine particles that can cause major respiratory problems and an air purifier will make a significant improvement in this area.